No-Show Socks vs Sockless Insoles: Which Is Better?

 What shoes are best for NotSocks?

 NotSocks work great with loafers, dress shoes, boat shoes, slip-ons, sneakers, and low-cut casual shoes.
+See our full style breakdown in shoes that don't need socks.

 Which NotSocks pack should I buy?